au190/au190_myEsp/help.md

 #### Wifi with 3 buttons - 3Button
 *******************************************************

-1. If all the 3 button is pressed (less then < 5 sec) at startup go in N  mode - not going in sleep mode.
+1. If GPIO16 is HIGH (less then < 5 sec) at startup it will go in N  mode - not going in sleep mode.
 2. In N mode if GPIO16 is HIGH it will go in AP mode - not going in sleep mode.
 3. From N mode or AP mode after 2 min go to sleep.